EOUSdigital/While-and-Do-While-Loops/README.md

 ### 🧠 Flashcard App – While Loop Edition

-🎯 Goal: Practice using while and do...while to review flashcards one-by-one.
+🎯 Goal: Practice using while and do...while to review flashcards one by one.

 ✅ Project Logic Overview
 ##### Simulate a flashcard review session that: